Pazemo/docs/source/index.html.old.md

 }
 ```

 You only need to call this endpoint once to obtain your user profile id.
 Your personal and business profiles have different IDs.
-Profile id values are required when making withdraws.
+Profile id values are required when making payouts.

 It’s recommended to always provide profileId when you’re creating new resources later (Create Quote, Create Recipient Account, Create Transfer).
 If you omit profileId then resource will by default belong to your personal profile.
 This might not be your intention, as you most probably want to execute transfers under your business profile.